 Current Valuation Previous Valuation

-Total Count: 488 477
+Total Count: 496 488

-Average Age: 52.1 52.4
+Average Age: 52.5 52.1

-Average Monthly Benefit: \$582 \$576
+Average Monthly Benefit: \$612 \$582

-1Includes 406 deferred vested members, 4 deferred beneficiaries and 78 transfers.
+1Includes 414 deferred vested members, 4 deferred beneficiaries and 78 transfers.

-2If at least 10 years of service, calculated based on a commencement age of 60 and an actuarial reduction applied to the benefit.
-If less than 10 years of service, calculated based on a commencement age of 65.
+2If at least 10 years of service, calculated based on a commencement age of the later of age 60 and the current age and an actuarial reduction applied to the benefit.
+If less than 10 years of service, calculated based on a commencement age of the later of age 65 and the current age.